khoj-ai/khoj/documentation/docs/advanced/admin.md

 ### Voice Model Options
 Add text to speech models with these settings.
 Khoj currently supports models from [ElevenLabs](https://elevenlabs.io/).

+### Reflective Questions
+This is a static list of starter question suggestions for each user.
+It is not current used in any client app.
+It used to be shown on the web app home page.
+We may turn it into a dynamic list of starter questions personalized to each users, say based on their recent conversations or synced knowledge base.

 ## User Data
 - Users, Entrys, Conversations, Subscriptions, Github configs, Notion configs, User search configs, User conversation configs, User voice configs